-28 1.
-Introduction
+1. Introduction

-The eruption of the Toba volcano (2.5°N, 99°E) on the island of Sumatra in Indonesia 29 30 (Figure 1) was the largest explosive event of at least the past 100,000 years [Zielinski, 1996; 31 Oppenheimer, 2002; Self and Blake, 2008].
-The erupted volume in dense rock equivalent material (~2800 km3) was about three orders of magnitude larger than for the 1980 eruption of 32 33 Mount St. Helens.
-Zielinski et al. [1996] estimate that the eruption was 71,000 years ago \pm 5000 34 years, based on ice-core dating.
-Oppenheimer [2002] reviewed nine different estimates over a 35 wide range, and concluded that the eruption was $74,000 \pm 2000$ years ago.
-For the purposes of 36 this paper, the exact date does not matter, and we assume that Zielinski is looking at the Toba 37 signal.
+[2] The eruption of the Toba volcano (2.5°N, 99°E) on the island of Sumatra in Indonesia (Figure 1) was the largest explosive event of at least the past 100,000 years [Zielinski et al., 1996; Oppenheimer, 2002; Self and Blake, 2008].
+The erupted volume in dense rock equivalent material (~2800 km3) was about 3 orders of magnitude larger than ago.
+For the purposes of this paper, the exact date does not matter, and we assume that Zielinski is looking at the Toba signal.
+[3] Zielinski et al. [1996] showed ice core evidence for a 1000-year cool period with low δ^{18} O and increased dust deposition immediately following the eruption.
+In the South China Sea, in the immediate vicinity of the eruption, Huang et al. [2001] found corroborating evidence for a tropical cooling that lasted for 1000 years following the eruption.